-The first new research agenda, inaugurated in 2009 by Buzan's and Gonzalez-Pelaez's book on the Middle East (Buzan and Gonzalez-Pelaez 2009), is undoubtedly the regional one.
+The first new research agenda, inaugurated in 2009 by Buzan's and Gonzalez-Pelaez's book on the Middle East,7 is undoubtedly the regional one.
 Departing from the global level of analysis, dear to the first generation of scholars, English School research has recently focussed on the regional level of analysis, applying socio-structural theory of norms and institutions at the sub-global level.
-Insightful and innovative pieces of work have been produced by a variety of scholars on a variety of regions: Europe (Stivachtis 2008), Scandinavia (Schouenborg 2012), Latin America (Merke 2011), East Asia (Buzan and Zhang 2014), Eurasia (Pourchot and Stivachtis 2014; Kaczmarska 2015), African Union members (Tan Shek Yan 2013), and Central Asia (Costa-Buranelli 2015a).
+Insightful and innovative pieces of work have been produced by a variety of scholars on a variety of regions: Europe,8 Scandinavia,9 Latin America,10 East Asia,11 Eurasia,12 African Union members,13 the Arctic14 and Central Asia.15

-The merits of this agenda are evident: first, it contributes to a more refined and more theoretically grounded understanding of how norms and institutions are framed, localised and understood in contexts that may be markedly different from the solidarist, liberal Western 'global level'; in this respect, a much-welcome special issue of Global Discourse edited by Yannis Stivachtis critically considers the very existence of a 'global' international society.
-Second, it brings the English School outside the domains of Eurocentrism.
-This is something to cherish, especially given the Eurocentric character of its historical production (Bull and Watson 1984).
-Third, it adds to the wider academic field of comparative regionalism, emphasising not institutional design (Acharya and Johnston 2007) nor forms of cooperation (De Lombaerde and Schulz 2009) but primary institutions and socio-structural dynamics.
+The merits of this agenda are evident.
+First, it contributes to a more refined and more theoretically grounded understanding of how norms and institutions are framed, localised and understood in contexts that may be markedly different from the solidarist, liberal Western 'global level'; in this respect, a much welcomed special issue of Global Discourse edited by Yannis Stivachtis critically considers the very existence of a 'global' international society.16 Second, it brings the English School outside the domains of Eurocentrism.
+This is something to cherish, especially given the Eurocentric character of its historical production.17 Third, it adds to the wider academic field of comparative regionalism, emphasising neither institutional design18 nor forms of cooperation19 but primary institutions and socio-structural dynamics.

 The second agenda inaugurated, coincidentally again in 2009, is the one on methods.
-As we have mentioned above, methods have been the Achille's heel of the School for a long time.
-Yet, the project convened by Navari et al. (Navari 2009) has systematised the methodological (dispersed) pluralism of the School into a coherent toolkit, with better specified epistemological and methodological assumptions and more refined methods of analysis.
-This agenda is by no means exhausted, with works currently being produced on causation (Friedner Parrat 2014) and even possible dialogue with process-tracing (Costa-Buranelli 2015b).
+As we have mentioned above, methods have been the Achilles heel of the School for a long time.
+However, the project convened by Navari et al. has systematised the methodological (dispersed) pluralism of the School into a coherent toolkit, with better specified epistemological and methodological assumptions and more refined methods of analysis.20 This agenda is by no means exhausted, with works currently being produced on causation and even possible dialogue with process-tracing.21

 The third agenda, which brings the English School 'back to the roots', is the historical one.
-English School scholars have (re)started exploring different international societies across history (Aissaoui 2013), adding original research to the narrative of the 'expansion of international society' (Schulz 2014; Costa-Buranelli 2014), focussing on world society and its impact on the normative structure of international society in given historical times (Pella Jr 2015).
-This is a very much welcome development of English School research as it positions the School as a valid platform (but by no means the only one) to facilitate dialogue between International Relations and History.
+English School scholars have (re)started exploring different international societies across history,22 adding original research to the narrative of the 'expansion of international society',23 focussing on world society and its impact on the normative structure of international society in given historical times.24 This is a very welcome development of English School research as it positions the School as a valid platform (but by no means the only one) to facilitate dialogue between International Relations and History.

-The fourth and last agenda, to demonstrate the vitality and fertility of the School, is concerned with the relationship between primary institutions (meant durable, routinised practices, such as sovereignty, diplomacy and international law) and secondary institutions (meant as international organisations, such as the UN or ASEAN).
-Following the work of Buzan (2004) and Holsti (2004) on how these two ontologies are related, Knudsen (2015) and Spandler (2015) have provided new theoretical insights insisting on the mutual relationship between these two categories: if primary institutions give birth and make possible secondary ones, it is also true that secondary ones may shape and modify primary ones.
+The fourth and last agenda, to demonstrate the vitality and fertility of the School, is concerned with the relationship between primary institutions (meant as durable, routinised practices such as sovereignty, diplomacy and international law) and secondary institutions (meant as international organisations, such as the UN or ASEAN).
+Following the work of Buzan25 and Holsti26 on how these two ontologies are related, Knudsen27 and Spandler28 have provided new theoretical insights insisting on the mutual relationship between these two categories: if primary institutions give birth and make possible secondary ones, it is also true that secondary ones may shape and modify primary ones.
 In this respect, Cornelia Navari has convened a research project studying international organisations through the theoretical prism of primary institutions called 'International Organisations in the Anarchical Society'.